askchandan/LegalX/README.md

-# LegalX - Legal Advisory Management System
+# LegalX - Legal Advisory Management System - Judegment at your fingertips

 ## Description